 Evidence preservation: In order to best preserve evidence, victims should avoid showering, washing, changing clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical exam has been completed.
 All hospitals in Onondaga County can collect physical evidence in the event someone is physically or sexually harmed.
 No police report is required in order to collect evidence unless a weapon was used to harm or seriously threaten the individual.
 A person may also choose to seek assistance from their Primary Care Physician.
-For all other types of evidence, you can choose to report to UPD, the Syracuse Police Department, Onondaga County Sheriff's Department or the New York State Police.
-Their phone numbers can be found on page 21-22.
+For all other types of evidence, you can choose to report to UPD, the St. Lawrence County Sheriff's Office or the New York State Police.

-Preservation of evidence: In NYS, evidence will be tested within 100 days of making a report to police.
+• Preservation of evidence: In NYS, evidence will be tested within 100 days of making a report to police.
 If a person chooses not to report to police, any evidence collected at a hospital will be stored for 20 years or until the victim/survivor chooses to release it.